Solomon Swale

 Swale was the son of Francis Swale of South Stainley, Yorkshire, and his wife Anne Ingleby, daughter of Sampson Ingleby.
-He was admitted to Gray's Inn on 2 February 1630.
+He was educated at St Peter's School, York admitted to Gray's Inn on 2 February 1630.

 In 1660, Swale was elected Member of Parliament for Aldborough in the Convention Parliament.
 He was created baronet of Swale Hall in the County of York on 21 June 1660.
 He was re-elected MP for Aldborough in 1661 for the Cavalier Parliament.
 He was appointed High Sheriff of Yorkshire in 1670.
 In June 1678 he was expelled from the House of Commons for recusancy (refusing to attend Church of England services).

 Swale died in the King's Bench prison, as a debtor, at the age of 68 and was buried at St Martin in the Fields, London.

 Swale married firstly Mary Porey, daughter of Robert Porey of Poreys Norfolk and had seven sons and three daughters.
 He married secondly Anne Tancred, daughter of Charles Tancred of Wixley, Yorkshire.
 His son Henry succeeded to the baronetcy.